Boys Ranches in North Dakota…A Therapeutic Boys Ranch Like Vero Beach Can Help Turn Around Your Troubled Boy

 Vero Beach Boys Ranch enrolls 50 boys ages 13 to 18 at our residential boarding school and ranch on a Florida ranch.
-With the use of the animals and sports, boys work to develop character, integrity, and respect.
+With the use of the certified equine therapy and a variety of sports and outdoor recreation, boys begin to develop character, integrity, and respect.
 We give boys responsibility for work projects and special events on campus to keep them engaged in what is their home away from home.

 Boys come to Vero Beach Boys Ranch from across the country, including from North Dakota, both to let them experience a new environment and to benefit from the caring and fun environment they find here.
 Boys may enroll year-round.

 If you are looking for boys ranches in or near North Dakota as you want your son to make a change in his life, be aware that Vero Beach Boys Ranch could be precisely what you need.
 Unlike boys homes and ranches you may find near North Dakota, Vero Beach Boys Ranch believes that improving relationships with both God and man are the first step for a long-term change in a boy’s behavior.

 Counseling at Vero Beach Boys Ranch takes place frequently during the day, in all settings, through conversations with mentors during chores or activities.
 We put great importance on mentorship, providing the boys with positive male role models during their time with us.

 A Better Option than Boys Ranches in North Dakota